raytembo/Mzuni-Ticketing/README.md

-# Ticketing Service
+# Mzuni Ticketing Service

-Welcome to **Ticketing**, the easiest way to buy and manage tickets for your favorite football matches.
+Welcome to **Mzuni Ticketing**, the easiest way to buy and manage tickets for your favorite football matches.
 Whether you're attending a thrilling league match or a high-stakes cup game, Mzuni Ticketing is here to ensure you never miss out on the action.

 ## Table of Contents
 - [Introduction](#introduction)